Borwe/wasm_nvim/README.md

 - ```zig
-  extern "host" return_value(id: u32, loc: *u8, size: u32) void;
+  extern "host" set_value(id: u32, loc: *u8, size: u32) void;
   ```

-  Used for returning a value to the `wasm_nvim` library or to the outside world from the wasm module using it.
-Users of this method should make sure the relinquish control of any thing the pointer is pointing to.
+  Used for returning/setting a value to the `wasm_nvim` library or to the outside world from the wasm module using it.
+Users of this method should make sure the relinquish memory control of any thing the pointer is pointing to.

 ## Types representations